Visa: Hong Kong ready for open payments in mass transit given high usage of contactless payments

 The fourth stop after similar Visa transit events held in London, Singapore and recently New York City, the Forum showcased transit solutions from global cities such as London and how they have successfully adapted open contactless payments system for mass transit.
 Urban mobility is crucial as more than 66 percent of the world’s population will be living in urban areas by 2050, according to the United Nations.1

-Caroline Ada, Visa Country Manager for Hong Kong and Macau said “As cities grow and become smarter, Visa sees more needs for better transit payment options.
+Caroline Ada, Visa General Manager for Hong Kong and Macau said “As cities grow and become smarter, Visa sees more needs for better transit payment options.
 We believe contactless payments and an open commerce ecosystem with multiple solutions is the best way forward for an international financial hub like Hong Kong as has been shown in other leading global cities.”

 London was among the first international metropolises to roll out city-wide contactless payments for cards and mobile devices.
 Transport for London (TfL) implemented open, interoperable payments on London buses, and Underground and rail services in 2012 and 2014 respectively.